adydetra/d-notes/README.md

-# Nunko 📝
+# D-Notes 📝

 ![Static Badge](https://img.shields.io/badge/license-MIT-brightgreen?label=LICENSE)

-D-Notes is an innovative note-taking application developed using Nuxt and the Pinia module.
+D-Notes is an innovative note-taking application developed using Nuxt and the Pinia.

 ## License